Dual Diagnosis refers to an individual with an intellectual disability who may have a psychiatric disorder and/or challenging behaviour.

 How to access care

 To be referred, you must be an adult between 18 and 65 years of age with an intellectual disability (IQ less than 70 or below the 3rd percentile).
-The intellectual disability must have been determined prior to your 18th birthday.
+The intellectual disability must have been determined prior to age 12 years.
 Referrals are accepted from physicians and psychiatrists and will be based on clinical need.

 What to expect after a referral